 - Strawberry Tea for our 10th grade Ticktockers.

-- Fashion runway modeling for our 11th grade Ticktockers.
+- Public presentation skills for our 11th grade Ticktockers.

 - Mother/Daughter Tea and Debutant ball for our graduating seniors.